-Hello, writers, and welcome to another March day.
-It’s currently a drizzling, cold mess where I’m at, but what’s that saying about lions and lambs this month?
-A quick glance at the coming forecast will tell us spring is definitely on the way, and with the coming of spring, there is something in the air…
+A quick glance at the forecast will tell us spring is definitely here, and with the arrival of spring, there is something in the air…

 That’s right: Pollen.